BUSINESS VALUATION EXPERT WITNESS — NATIONWIDE / GLOBAL

-Business Valuation expert witness testimony requires highly-trained—highly-skilled—highly-credentialed multidisciplinary review appraisers with decades of experience who master the facts and are able to present clear, objective and compelling findings to judges and juries.
+EDS Business Valuation Expert Witnesses, having prevailed at trial and Alternative Dispute Resolution in multiple multi-billion dollar matters, are highly-trained—highly-skilled—highly-credentialed ASA/RICS Business Valuation instructors with decades of courtroom experience in The Uniform Standards of Professional Appraisal Practice (USPAP) and International Valuation Standards (IVS) and RICS ‘Red Book’ regulations who master the facts and are able to present clear, objective and compelling findings to judges and juries.

 EDS holds the only RICS Expert Witness Accreditation Service and Valuation Dispute Resolution Service Certifications